ellakoa/postcard-poem/content/posts/swimming-with-stars.md

   sparkling sun glitter
   and when the sun sleeps
   and when the stars peep
-  is it silver the moon
+  is it silver the moon spills
-  spills onto the sea
   to make the sea shimmer
   for the nighttime swimmer